terabyte/k8s-demo/kubernetes.md

 * Functioning install of Docker
 * curl

-Besides this tutorial, you will also find a Dockerfile.
+Also in the `server` directory, you will find a Dockerfile.
 This file is pretty straightforward.
 In it, we start with a clean python container that makes python2 available, and we copy in the "hello world" python server.
 You can run the server in a container using docker by doing the following:

     docker build -t python-server .
     docker run -P -it --rm --name python-server-run python-server